Jamf Concepts

 Blueprints

 Blueprints compose multiple configuration components into a single unit that gets deployed to one or more device groups.
 Each component type maps to a Declarative Device Management (DDM) declaration configuration domain.
-Here's a blueprint that configures software update settings with deferrals and automatic installation:
+Here's a blueprint that configures software update settings:

 resource "jamfplatform_blueprints_blueprint" "software_update_settings" {